-The Sixth Amendment to the Senior Credit Agreement, among other things: (i) increased the aggregate amount of the revolving credit facility to \$1 billion; (ii) increased the aggregate amount of the tranche A term loan commitments to \$2 billion, and; (iii) extended the maturity date of the revolving credit and tranche A term loan facilities to October 23, 2023 from August 7, 2019.
+The Sixth Amendment to the Senior Credit Agreement, among other things: (i) increased the aggregate amount of the revolving credit facility to \$1 billion; (ii) increased the aggregate amount of the tranche A term loan commitments to \$2 billion, and; (iii) extended the maturity date of the revolving credit and tranche A term loan facilities to October 23, 2023.

 On October 31, 2018, we added a seven-year tranche B term loan facility in the aggregate principal amount of \$500 million pursuant to the Senior Credit Agreement.
 The tranche B term loan matures on October 31, 2025.
-We used the proceeds to repay borrowings under the revolving credit facility, the Securitization (as defined below), to redeem our \$300 million, 3.75% Senior Notes that were scheduled to mature in 2019 and for general corporate purposes.

-As of March 31, 2021, we had no borrowings outstanding pursuant to our \$1 billion revolving credit facility and we had \$997 million of available borrowing capacity net of \$3 million of outstanding letters of credit.
+As of June 30, 2021, we had no borrowings outstanding pursuant to our \$1 billion revolving credit facility and we had \$996 million of available borrowing capacity net of \$4 million of outstanding letters of credit.

-Pursuant to the terms of the Sixth Amendment, the tranche A term loan, which had \$1.875 billion of borrowings outstanding as of March 31, 2021, provides for installment payments of \$25 million per quarter until maturity in October of 2023, when all outstanding amounts will be due.
+Pursuant to the terms of the Sixth Amendment, the tranche A term loan, which had \$1.850 billion of borrowings outstanding as of June 30, 2021, provides for installment payments of \$25 million per quarter until maturity in October of 2023, when all outstanding amounts will be due.

-The tranche B term loan, which had approximately \$489 million of borrowings outstanding as of March 31, 2021, provides for installment payments of \$1.25 million per quarter which are scheduled to continue until maturity in October of 2025, when all outstanding amounts will be due.
+The tranche B term loan, which had approximately \$488 million of borrowings outstanding as of June 30, 2021, provides for installment payments of \$1.25 million per quarter which are scheduled to continue until maturity in October of 2025, when all outstanding amounts will be due.

 Borrowings under the Senior Credit Agreement bear interest at our election at either (1) the ABR rate which is defined as the rate per annum equal to the greatest of (a) the lender's prime rate, (b) the weighted average of the federal funds rate, plus 0.5% and (c) one month LIBOR rate plus 1%, in each case, plus an applicable margin based upon our consolidated leverage ratio at the end of each quarter ranging from 0.375% to 0.625% for revolving credit and term loan A borrowings and 0.75% for tranche B borrowings, or (2) the one, two, three or six month LIBOR rate (at our election), plus an applicable margin based upon our consolidated leverage ratio at the end of each quarter ranging from 1.375% to 1.625% for revolving credit and term loan A borrowings and 1.75% for the tranche B term loan.
-As of March 31, 2021, the applicable margins were 0.375% for ABR-based loans and 1.375% for LIBOR-based loans under the revolving credit and term loan A facilities.
+As of June 30, 2021, the applicable margins were 0.375% for ABR-based loans and 1.375% for LIBOR-based loans under the revolving credit and term loan A facilities.
 The revolving credit facility includes a \$125 million sub-limit for letters of credit.
 The Senior Credit Agreement is secured by certain assets of the Company and our material subsidiaries (which generally excludes asset classes such as substantially all of the patient-related accounts receivable of our acute care hospitals, and certain real estate assets and assets held in joint-ventures with third parties) and is guaranteed by our material subsidiaries.

 The Senior Credit Agreement includes a material adverse change clause that must be represented at each draw.
 The Senior Credit Agreement contains covenants that include a limitation on sales of assets, mergers, change of ownership, liens and indebtedness, transactions with affiliates, dividends and stock repurchases; and requires compliance with financial covenants including maximum leverage.
-We are in compliance with all required covenants as of March 31, 2021 and December 31, 2020.
+We are in compliance with all required covenants as of June 30, 2021 and December 31, 2020.